 Renewed Focus on the War in Afghanistan

-Anand Gopal - New America Foundation - @anand_gopal_, Martin Schweitzer - Colonel and Senate Liaison Division Chief, US Army, Andrew Bacevich - Boston University, Paul Burton - Director of Policy Analysis, International Council on Security and Development
+Anand Gopal - New America Foundation - @anand_gopal_, Martin Schweitzer - Colonel and Senate Liaison Division Chief, US Army, Andrew Bacevich - President of the Quincy Institute for Responsible Statecraft and professor emeritus, Boston University., Paul Burton - Director of Policy Analysis, International Council on Security and Development